gu-benites/auth-supabase-pkce-v1/docs/adding-new-features.md

     );
   }

-  // At this point, session is resolved and user is authenticated.
+  // At this point, session is resolved and user object exists.
-  // Now check profile-specific loading or errors.
-  // The 'isLoading' from useAuth includes profile loading. if (isLoading && !profile) { // Still loading profile data
+  // Now check profile-specific loading or errors, or if profile is ready (via isAuthenticated). if (isLoadingAuth && user) { // Still loading profile data, or initial auth loading (which includes profile)
      return (
       <Card className="w-full max-w-lg mx-auto animate-pulse">
         <CardHeader>